 Frank Ocean’s four-year sabbatical from the public eye following his 2012 debut album Channel Orange left everyone’s mouths watering for more.
 Finally, in 2016, he reappeared with back-to-back releases of the visual album “Endless”, released as an Apple Music video stream via Def Jam/Universal Music Group and the 17-song album “Blonde”, released as an Apple exclusive a day later under his own label “Boys Don’t Cry”, without Def Jam’s or Universal’s involvement.

-This interesting development can be followed back to Ocean signing to Def Jam for a two-album deal at the end of 2009.
-He stated that outside of the signed contract there was no real relationship between him and his label.
-So without any backing or support from his label he decided to put together a mixtape.
-At the start of 2011, Frank released his mixtape "Nostalgia, Ultra" independently, which went on to become a huge success that is still popular to this day.
+This interesting development can be followed back to Ocean signing with Def Jam for a two-album deal at the end of 2009.
+He stated that outside of the signed contract, there was no real relationship between him and his label.
+So without any backing or support from his label, he decided to put together a mixtape.
+At the start of 2011, Frank released his mixtape “Nostalgia, Ultra” independently, which went on to become a huge success that is still popular to this day.

 Suddenly after recognizing the buzz around the mixtape Def Jam got behind Frank and began meeting all his demands, which led up to his already aforementioned debut album “Channel Orange”.

 In August of 2016, Frank Ocean executed his intricate plan, which he had thought through for 2 years to perfection.
 At 3 am, an unusual stream of Ocean woodworking in a warehouse in Brooklyn appeared on his website with an Apple Music logo.
 The stream went on for another 140 hours.
 As the lifestream continued on it became clear to the viewer that he was building a staircase.
 Near the completion of the staircase, the video suddenly gets a soundtrack.
 You can hear Frank’s voice sing a beautiful rendition of Aaliyah’s “At your Best (You Are Love)” and that’s how “Endless”- the video album was released.